Radiotherapy for skin cancer

 Radiotherapy treats cancer by using x-rays to destroy the cancer cells, while doing as little harm as possible to normal cells.

 Radiotherapy works well for skin cancers and is particularly useful in areas where surgery might be difficult or disfiguring (such as the face), and for tumours that are deep in the skin.
 However, it's not recommended for young people as it can cause skin changes, which become more visible over the years.

 The treatment is given in the hospital radiotherapy department.
-It can be given as a single treatment, but usually several doses are necessary and these are given each day over a period of one or more weeks.
-Your doctor will discuss your individual treatment plan with you.
+You may have only a single treatment, but usually several doses are needed.
+These are given each day over one or more weeks.
+Your doctor will discuss your treatment plan with you.